NLnetLabs/cascade/doc/manual/source/quick-start.rst

     dig @127.0.0.1 -p 4543 AXFR example.com

-If you have the BIND `dnssec-verify <https://bind9.readthedocs.io/en/latest/manpages.html#std-iscman-dnssec-verify>`_ tool installed you can check that the zone is correctly DNSSEC signed:
+If you have the BIND `dnssec-verify <https://bind9.readthedocs.io/en/latest/manpages.html#std-iscman-dnssec-verify>`_ tool installed, you can check that the zone is correctly DNSSEC signed:

 .. code-block:: bash